Solution Validation

 • You understand the workflow

-Goal: Test with real, functioning product (minimal features).
+Goal: test with a real, functioning product (minimal features).

 The Single-Feature MVP

-Rule: If you're embarrassed by v1, you launched too late.
+Rule: if you are embarrassed by v1, you launched too late.

 • Task management